Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

+Finally, by semicontinuity, as $E_{n+1}^k$ has splitting $(-1^{n+1}, 0^{n+1})$ on the general line, the same will hold for $x\in \D{P}(\cale)$ general.
+The statement about conics has the same proof. \end{step} \end{proof}

-\end{proof} Let us now consider the moduli space $\calmi_{Q}(n,k)$ of $(n,k)$-instanton bundles.
-The previous Theorem shows that $\calmi_{Q}(n,k)$ is non-empty and that it contains points corresponding to unobstructed and $\mu$-stable bundles.
-We therefore deduce: \begin{corollary} There exists a generically smooth $1-n^2+6nk$ dimensional component of the moduli space $\calmi_{Q}(n,k)$ of $(n,k)$-instanton bundles whose general point is a $\mu$-stable locally free instanton having general splitting $(0^n,-1^n)$. \end{corollary} As moreover we constructed elements $E$ of $\calmi_{Q}(n,k)$ admitting a global section $\calo(-1)\to E$ whose cokernel is unobstructed and $\mu$-stable as well, we also deduce the following.
+Let us now consider the moduli space $\calmi_{Q}(n,k)$ of $(n,k)$-instanton bundles.
+The previous Theorem shows that $\calmi_{Q}(n,k)$ is non-empty and that it contains points corresponding to unobstructed and slope-stable bundles.
+We deduce the next result. \begin{corollary} There exists a generically smooth $(1-n^2+6nk)$-dimensional component of the moduli space $\calmi_{Q}(n,k)$ of $(n,k)$-instanton bundles whose general point is a slope-stable locally free instanton having general splitting $(0^n,-1^n)$. \end{corollary} As moreover we constructed elements $E$ of $\calmi_{Q}(n,k)$ admitting a global section $\cccO_{Q}(-1)\to E$ whose cokernel is unobstructed and slope-stable as well, we also deduce the following result.